RetroDECK/ES-DE/README.md

 _There are many settings for the scraper including options to define which type of info and media to download.
 The above screenshot shows only a portion of these settings._

 ![alt text](images/es-de_metadata_editor.png "ES-DE Metadata Editor") _In addition to the scraper there is a fully-featured metadata editor that can be used to modify information on a per-game basis.
 Here you can also toggle some additional flags which the scraper does not set, such as if the game is a favorite or if you have completed it.
-Some of these flags can then be filtered in the gamelist view, letting you for instance only display games that you have not played through._
+Most of these flags can also be filtered in the gamelist view, letting you for instance only display games that you have not played through._

 ![alt text](images/es-de_screensaver.png "ES-DE Screensaver") _There are four types of built-in screensavers available, including a slideshow and the video screensaver shown in action above.
 These screensavers start after a configurable number of minutes of inactivity, and randomly display game media that you have previously scraped.
-If the corresponding option has been enabled, you can jump to the game from the screensaver, or even start it directly.
+If the corresponding option has been enabled, you can jump to the game from the screensaver, or even launch it directly.
 There is shader support in ES-DE to render scanlines and screen blur on top of the videos (for the slideshow screensaver, scanline rendering is provided)._

-![alt text](images/es-de_ui_theme_support.png "ES-DE Theme Support") _ES-DE is fully themeable, so if you prefer another look than what the default theme rbsimple-DE gives you, it's possible to apply another theme set.
-In the example above a modified version of the [Fundamental](https://github.com/G-rila/es-theme-fundamental) theme is used.
-Be aware though that although ES-DE is backwards compatible with older EmulationStation themes, some newer features which are specific to ES-DE will not work, at least not until the theme authors update their themes._
+![alt text](images/es-de_ui_theme_support.png "ES-DE Theme Support") _ES-DE is fully themeable, so if you prefer another look than what the default theme rbsimple-DE offers, it's possible to apply another theme set.
+The image above is of the modern-DE theme that is also bundled with the application.
+Note that although ES-DE is backward compatible with older RetroPie EmulationStation themes, some newer features which are specific to ES-DE will not work, at least not until the theme authors update their themes._

 ![alt text](images/es-de_ui_easy_setup.png "ES-DE Easy Setup") _A lot of effort has been spent on making ES-DE easy to setup and use.
 The above screenshot shows the dialog if starting the application without any game files present in the default ROM directory.
 ES-DE also ships with a comprehensive game systems configuration file, so unless you really want to customize your setup, you should not need to tinker with the configuration._